 A simple hoop house is a great addition to any garden.
 They are particularly easy to build on existing raised beds.

-One of the handiest year round gardening projects you can do in your garden is to build a simple hoop house.
+One of the handiest year-round gardening projects you can do in your garden is to build a simple hoop house.
 A simple hoop house can add at least 6 weeks to each end of your gardening season.
-Yep, that means you can be planting 6 weeks earlier in the spring and growing 6 weeks later in the fall.
-In fact depending on where you live and what crops you choose to grow a simple hoop house may be all you need to extend your growing season to 365 days a year.
+That means you can be planting 6 weeks earlier in the spring and growing 6 weeks later in the fall.
+In fact, depending on where you live and what crops you choose to grow, a simple hoop house may be all you need to extend your growing season to 365 days a year.

 A simple hoop house is a must if you plan on growing large plants like kale, broccoli or Brussels sprouts either extra early in the spring or late into the fall and winter.
-As much as I love growing in cold frames, they just don’t have the head room for big kale plants like a hoop house does!
+As much as I love growing in cold frames, they just don’t have the headroom for bigger plants as a hoop house does!

-In this post I am going to focus on showing you how to build a simple hoop house over the top of any existing raised bed.
-I love having a simple hoop house on a raised bed.
-The great thing about a hoop house on a raised bed is that the bed itself helps to provide structure and strength to the hoop house.
-A simple hoop house added to the top of a raised bed will be much less complicated and much more secure (against the wind and weather) than a hoop house built directly in the garden.
+In this article, I am going to focus on showing you how to build a simple hoop house over the top of any existing raised bed.
+The great thing about a hoop house on a raised bed is that the bed itself helps to provide structure and strength for the hoop house.
+A simple hoop house added to the top of a raised bed will be much less complicated and much more secure against the wind and weather than a hoop house built directly in the garden.

-Those of you that have read my blog for a while will know that I like to do things around the garden as inexpensively as I can.
-I’m not exactly what you would call “cheap”.
-But I do love structures and materials that are low priced but still last a long time.
+Those of you that have read my articles for a while will know that I like to do things around the garden as inexpensively as I can.
 This simple hoop house is no exception.
-You can easily build this simple hoop house for under $20.00
+You can easily build this hoop house for under $20.00

 Simple Hoop House – Materials needed

-This is simple to do.
-Just take your 4 Pieces of PVC pipe put one end in the ground inside your garden bed.
+The first step is to create your hoops over your garden beds.
+Just take your 4 pieces of PVC pipe put one end in the ground inside your garden bed.
 Press it as deep as it will go.
 Then bend the pipe into a hoop and press the other end into the soil.
-This is a bit of a trick the first year as there will be some tension in the PVC pipe.
-But after a few months the pipe will actually settle into it’s new shape and when you take it out of the ground next year it will retain the hoop shape.
+This can be tricky the first year as there will be some tension in the PVC pipe.
+After a few months, the pipe will actually settle into its new shape and when you take it out of the ground next year it will retain the hoop shape.

 Step 3 – Cut Your Lumber

 If you have a table saw rip your 2 x 4’s in half.
-This will give you 4 pieces of roughly 1.75 x 1.75 inch boards.
+This will give you 4 pieces of roughly 1.75 x 1.75-inch boards.
 If you decided to just buy 2×2 boards then you can skip this step.
-I prefer to used 2 x 4’s cut in half because the pieces turn out to be better quality boards than most 2 x 2’s you can get at home improvements stores.
-Most of this wood will be covered by plastic so I just buy inexpensive pine.
+I prefer to use 2 x 4’s cut in half because the pieces turn out to be better quality boards than most 2 x 2’s you can get at home improvement stores.

 To give structure to your hoops and to make the whole hoop house stronger I suggest adding a wooden ridge pole.
 I like to put mine under the PVC pipe as shown here.
 This keeps the wood from protruding and causing tears in the plastic.
-Simply attached with 4 1-1/2 inched screws, screwed down from the top of the PVC and into the wood.
-Pre-Drill the holes in the PVC.
+I attached the wood to the PVC with 4 1-1/2 in screws.
+I pre-drill the holes in the PVC and then screw down from the top of the PVC and into the wood.

-Notice how simple and cheap this can be.
-We had a snow storm on the way and I needed to get this hoop house up fast and I didn’t have a way to go buy lumber.
-So I just used 2 shorter pieces of scrap lumber. the point is to add some rigidity to the structure how ever you can!
+A ridge pole can be simple and cheap.
+In the picture above, we had a snowstorm on the way and I needed to get this hoop house up fast!
+So I just used 2 shorter pieces of scrap lumber to create the ridge pole.
+The point is to add some rigidity to the structure however you can!

 Make sure you center the plastic on the hoops.
-Leave enough on each end to be able to secure the short ends of the hoop down to the bed. (see step 6 below)
+Leave enough plastic on each end to be able to secure the short ends of the hoop down to the bed (see step 6 below).

-If you would like to learn more about using hoop houses to extend your gardening season then I would suggest you pick up a copy of my Online Year Round Gardening video course.
+And that’s it!!
+If you would like to learn more about using hoop houses to extend your gardening season then I would suggest you check out my Year-Round Gardening video course.